rrantxa/Credit_Risk_Analysis/README.md

 ---
 ## *Summary*

-If we observed the results of each model, we can clearly see that the different ways in which the data is handled had significant impact on their individual performance.
+If we observe the results of each model, we can clearly see that the different ways in which the data is handled had significant impact on their individual performance.

 When it came to models 1-2, which used oversampling, the results were underwhelming, as these models had an accuracy score of 0.66.
 Models 3 and 4 performed even worse, with a balanced accuracy score of 0.54.
 For all of these models, precision was very low for high risk loans, while the recall score was average for both types of loans.